tinacms/tina.io/content/guides/tinacms/non-react-based-ssg/guide.md

 Navigate to the TinaCMS dashboard, with the default configuration is will be [http://localhost:3003/admin](http://localhost:3003/admin)

 From here you can navigate to the `Posts` collection and edit the markdown file provided.
-For Hugo sites,

 > Depending on your framework you may need to append `index.html` to the URL.
 For Hugo, this isn't necessary.

 ![](/img/hugo-tina-admin-screenshot.png)

 For Hugo sites, the default content initalized by Tina has some fields in common with Hugo's default [archetype](https://gohugo.io/content-management/archetypes/#readout) so when you visit your homepage you should see content right away!
+Note that for other frameworks, or if your Hugo site is set up with different archetypes you'll need to edit the `.tina/config.ts` "schema" property to match the shape of your content.

 ![](/img/hugo-tina-screenshot.png)

-Edit the blog post by visiting [http://localhost:3003/admin/posts/hello-world](http://localhost:3003/admin/posts/hello-world)
+> You can edit the "Hello, World" blog post by visiting [http://localhost:3003/admin/posts/hello-world](http://localhost:3003/admin/posts/hello-world)

 ## Next steps